securitykiss-com/rfw/README.md

 - block individual IP addresses on iptables on request from remote host
 - serialize requests to prevent concurrency issues with iptables
 - remove duplicate entries
-- bulk updates in order to sync client blocklist with rfw status
+- bulk updates in order to sync client blocklist with rfw status - ??
+It doesn't seem to be a good idea.
+Keep it simple, move sync responsibilty to the client.
+Let the client GET the rules list and PUT the missing ones.
 - both remote and local interface
 - remote updates via RESTful API
 - secured with HTTPS